B0TxS/Advanced-Password-Gen/README.md

 ## Usage

--Select your desired password length.
+1. Select your desired password length.
--Choose which character sets to include.
+2. Choose which character sets to include.
--Click the Generate button to create a password.
+3. Click the Generate button to create a password.
--Click Copy to copy the generated password to your clipboard.
+4. Click Copy to copy the generated password to your clipboard.
--Use the strength indicator to evaluate password security.
+5. Use the strength indicator to evaluate password security.

 ## Technologies Used